 Species of Greatest Conservation Need

-Bradshaw’s desert parsley (Observed)
+Bradshaw’s Desert Parsley (Observed)

 Lomatium bradshawii

-California Myotis (Observed)
+California Myotis (Observed and Modeled)

 Myotis californicus